google/angular_cli/README.md

 ngdart help
 ```

-You can get help for specific command by running `ngdart help [command name]`.
+For help on specific command, run `ngdart help [command name]`
-For example
+For example:

 ```bash
 ngdart help generate test
 ```

-will show you how to use command `generate test`.
+will show how to use command `generate test`.

 ### Generating AngularDart project